-We have proposed a numerical method, based on the Francfort-Marigo damage model and using a single level set function with standard finite elements, for the simulation of crack propagation.
-We obtained promising results in 2D and 3D test cases.
-The ill-posed character of the minimization problem (2.4) or (2.10) (which do not admit minimizers, in general) manifests itself in various aspects.
-First, cracks almost always break the structure in a single time increment: fracture is thus a brutal process.
+The ill-posed character of the minimization problem (2.4) or (2.11) (which do not admit minimizers, in general) manifests itself in various aspects.
+First, as already said, we rarely found a local minimizer in our numerical tests unless the structure was broken (fracture is a brutal process).
+The only exception is the fiber reinforced matrix test of Section 6.6 where a larger than usual initial crack allows us to obtain a smooth evolution of the crack, similar to that obtained in [22].
 Second, our numerical results are quite sensitive to some implementation issues.
 For example, it is necessary to use the complete shape derivative formulas (3.9) (which features the two phases) and not their simpler limit (3.13), obtained when the damaged phase is assumed to have zero rigidity, otherwise the minimization of the cost function is less complete and the values of the initiation or critical loads may be wrong.
-Another important issue is the reinitialization process which must be precise enough so that the normal and tangent vectors to the interface between the two phases are always accurately computed while the interface itself does not move at all during reinitialization.
+Another important issue is the reinitialization process which must be precise enough so that the normal and tangent vectors to the interface between the two phases are always accurately computed while the interface itself does not move at all during reinitialization (otherwise it would contradict the irreversibility constraint).